quick-lint/quick-lint-js/docs/BUILDING.md

 1. Run CMake to create a build directory containing project files.
 2. Run your build tool to compile quick-lint-js and its tests.
-3. Run quick-lint-js' tests directly or using CTest.
+3. Run quick-lint-js' tests directly.

 The exact commands you need to run differs depending on your preferred development environment and build tool: